Published: June 2016

 - Contributions to planned public realm improvements in the surrounding area.

 - Delivering management arrangements in accordance with an approved Management Plan, including, for example:

 - Formalising links to a relevant university or college; or

 - Regular liaison takes place with residents and surrounding communities around the management of the facility, through for example the establishment of a Community Forum.

 - Ensure occupation solely by students where concessions are allowed on normal standards (open space, space, parking provision, etc.) by virtue of the nature of the PBMSA development.
-This may involved the maintenance of an up to date register of students and their enrolments at relevant higher education institutions.
+This may involve the maintenance of an up-to-date register of students and their enrolments at relevant higher education institutions.